artiebits.com

 We’re installing the ollama npm package for interacting with Ollama.
 This save us from writing raw HTTP requests and handling streaming manually.

-In index.js we’ll build simple chat loop with Agent class that:
+In index.js we’ll build simple chat loop with functions that:

 1. Reads user input from the terminal